8go/matrix-commander/README.md

                         object that the requester may supply to another service to verify their identity in Matrix.
 See http://www.openid.net/.
 Specify zero or more user ids.
-                        If no user id is specified, an OpenID for {PROG_WITHOUT_EXT} will be fetched.
+                        If no user id is specified, an OpenID for matrix- commander will be fetched.
 If one or more user ids are given, the OpenID of these users will be fetched.
 As response the user id(s) and OpenID(s) will be printed.
   --delete-device DELETE_DEVICE [DELETE_DEVICE ...]
                         Delete one or multiple devices.
 By default devices belonging to matrix-commander will be deleted.
 If the